About Me

 • Development of Validated Simulation Codes/Software

-My PhD and MSc research focuses on Computational Engineering applied to Mechanical Engineering, specialising in the following methods (with more information in the Selected Publications section):
+My PhD and MSc research focuses on advanced CFD methods applied to engineering problems, specialising in the following methods (with more information in the Selected Publications section):

 • Lattice Boltzmann Method (LBM)